Skip to main content

 Specialization

-Jonathan Lande earned his Ph.D. at Brown University (2018).
+He earned his PhD at Brown University (2018).
 Before joining Purdue, he was the Brown University-Tougaloo College Exchange Faculty Fellow (2017-2018) and the Schwartz Postdoctoral Fellow at New-York Historical Society and the New School (2018-2019).

 Lande is the recipient of the Allan Nevins Dissertation Prize (Society of American Historians), the Cromwell Dissertation Prize (American Society for Legal History), the Du Bois-Wells Paper Prize (African American Intellectual History Society), and the William F. Holmes Paper Prize (Southern Historical Association).
-He also received Brown University’s Presidential Award for Excellence in Teaching (2018), an award he was nominated for by students from Brown and Tougaloo.
+He also received the award for Excellence in Discovery and Creative Endeavors from the College of Liberal Arts at Purdue University (2024) and Brown University’s Presidential Award for Excellence in Teaching (2018), an award he was nominated for by students from Brown and Tougaloo.

-Lande has delivered papers on his research at meetings of organizations including the American Historical Association, Organization of American Historians, Southern Historical Association, and Society of Civil War Historians.
-His talk on deserters at the Civil War Institute at Gettysburg College was aired on C-SPAN and can be viewed here
+Lande has delivered papers on his research at meetings of organizations including the American Historical Association, Organization of American Historians, and the Southern Historical Association.
+C-SPAN aired his talk on formerly enslaved men who deserted the US Army.
+It can be viewed here.

 Lande is accepting graduate students interested in delving into the Civil War era and African American history throughout the nineteenth century.